ros2/ros2_documentation/source/Tutorials/Cross-compilation.rst

  - ``CMAKE_CXX_COMPILER``: the C++ cross-compiler, e.g. ``aarch64-linux-gnu-g++``
  - ``CMAKE_FIND_ROOT_PATH``: an alternative path used by the ``find_*`` command to find the file-system

-When cross-compiling ROS2, the following options are required to be set:
+When cross-compiling ROS 2, the following options are required to be set:

- - ``CMAKE_FIND_ROOT_PATH``: the alternative path used by the ``find_*`` command, use it to specify the path to ROS2 ``/install`` folder
+ - ``CMAKE_FIND_ROOT_PATH``: the alternative path used by the ``find_*`` command, use it to specify the path to ROS 2 ``/install`` folder
  - ``CMAKE_FIND_ROOT_PATH_MODE_*``: the search strategy for program,package,library, and include, usually: ``NEVER`` (look on the host-fs), ``ONLY`` (look on sysroot), and ``BOTH`` (look on both sysroot and host-fs)
- - ``PYTHON_SOABI``: the index name of the python libraries generated by ROS2, e.g. ``cpython-36m-aarch64-linux-gnu``
+ - ``PYTHON_SOABI``: the index name of the python libraries generated by ROS 2, e.g. ``cpython-36m-aarch64-linux-gnu``
  - ``THREADS_PTHREAD_ARG "0" CACHE STRING "Result from TRY_RUN" FORCE``: Force the result of the ``TRY_RUN`` cmd to 0 (success) because binaries can not run on the host system.

 The toolchain-file is provided to CMake with the ``-DCMAKE_TOOLCHAIN_FILE=path/to/file`` parameter.
 This will also set the ``CMAKE_CROSSCOMPILING`` variable to ``true`` which can be used by the software being built.

-The ``CMAKE_SYSROOT`` is particularly important for ROS2 as the packages need many dependencies (e.g. python, openssl, opencv, poco, eigen3, ...).
+The ``CMAKE_SYSROOT`` is particularly important for ROS 2 as the packages need many dependencies (e.g. python, openssl, opencv, poco, eigen3, ...).
 Setting ``CMAKE_SYSROOT`` to a target file-system with all the dependencies installed on it will allow CMake to find them during the cross-compilation.

 .. note:: You can find more information on the CMake `documentation <https://cmake.org/cmake/help/latest/manual/cmake-toolchains.7.html>`__ page.

-When downloading the ROS2 source code, a generic toolchain-file is available in the repository `ros-tooling/cross_compile/cmake-toolchains <https://github.com/ros-tooling/cross_compile>`__ which can be downloaded separately.
+When downloading the ROS 2 source code, a generic toolchain-file is available in the repository `ros-tooling/cross_compile/cmake-toolchains <https://github.com/ros-tooling/cross_compile>`__ which can be downloaded separately.
 Further examples on using it can be found on the `Cross-compiling examples for Arm`_ section.

 Target file-system
 ^^^^^^^^^^^^^^^^^^

-As mentioned previously, ROS2 requires different libraries which needs to be provided to cross-compile.
+As mentioned previously, ROS 2 requires different libraries which needs to be provided to cross-compile.

 There are a number of ways to obtain the file-system:
  - downloading a pre-built image